Paris in January 2023 – Quick Guide by a Local

 The Taversée de Paris en Anciennes is one of the biggest events in Paris for old car amateurs.
 For a morning, the capital’s streets are invaded by vintage cars, motorbikes, bicycles, and buses, a crazy ride that finishes at Château de Vincennes.

-This year, the Traversée de Paris will take place on 15 January 2023.
-The theme this winter will be ‘Montmartre en Fil Rouge.’
-Expect 700 vehicles (cars, motorbikes, mopeds, bicycles, and tractors) each more than 30 years old!
+This year, the Traversée de Paris will occur on 14 January 2024.
+The theme this winter will be “Paris, une santé de fer” (Paris, strong health), where the vehicles will follow a unique itinerary inspired by the constructions made with iron.
+Expect 700 vehicles (cars, motorbikes, mopeds, bicycles, and tractors), each vehicule over 30 years old!

 PARIS MEN’S FASHION WEEK